watercpp/water/README.md

 # Dependencies and Portability

-The code should compile on any compiler with support for the 2011 C++ standard.
+The code should compile on any compiler supporting at least the 2014 C++ standard.

 Water depends on the standard C library, and it uses the standard C++ library if it exists.
 You can configure it to work without the C++ standard library, exceptions, or RTTI.

 A few parts depend on operating system specific functionality.
 These should work on Android, iOS, Linux, macOS, Windows and any posix compatible operating system.

 In theory it should build on any system, even where bytes are not 8 bits.
 In reality it is being used for projects on Android, iOS, macOS and Windows and tested on Linux.
 It is being compiled with recent versions of Clang, GCC, Intel C++ and Visual C++.

-There are a few configuration macros described in `water/configuration.hpp`.

 # Components